Updated for 2023

 2600 Ocean Park Blvd., Santa Monica, CA 90405

 This popular park has many family-friendly facilities on its 17.9 acres.
-You’ll find picnic tables, a baseball diamond, 2 soccer fields, tennis courts, 2 softball fields, playgrounds, sand volleyball court, and a fitness course.
+You’ll find picnic tables, a baseball diamond, 2 soccer fields, tennis courts, 2 softball fields, playgrounds, a sand volleyball court, and a fitness course.